Table of Contents

 - Coordinating outreach efforts with other components of the campaign.

-The 2018 campaign of Stacey Abrams for governor of Georgia used a sophisticated canvassing strategy that targeted specific neighborhoods and demographics and provided canvassers with detailed information about potential voters.
-This approach helped the campaign engage with voters who may have been traditionally marginalized, resulting in a strong showing at the polls.
+The 2018 campaign of Stacey Abrams for governor of Georgia employed a sophisticated canvassing strategy that targeted specific neighborhoods and demographics, providing canvassers with detailed information about potential voters.
+This approach enabled the campaign to engage with voters who had traditionally been marginalized, resulting in a strong showing at the polls.

 Digital organizer